Action RPG ‘Portal Knights’ Coming To PlayStation 4, Xbox One This Spring With Co-Op Split Screen

 Players interested in Portal Knights on PC should also be aware that the price of the game will increase after it leaves early access.
 The price of the adventure game on console is also unclear at this time.
 On Steam, Portal Knights is currently $15 in early access, and it is likely that the price will be higher on console since the game will be out of early access at that point.

-[Image by Keen Games]
+[Featured Image by Keen Games]